Welcome to CS374!

 The interpreter walks the tree, computing values within environments that give names their meanings.
 A compiler shares the front half and differs at the back, emitting code instead of computing values; we focus on interpretation, and the principles transfer.

-its primitive values (numbers, strings, booleans), the operators that combine them (+, <, and), and the forms that structure behavior (assignment, selection, iteration, function application).
+What flows through the pipeline is built from each language’s primitives: its values (numbers, strings, booleans), the operators that combine them (+, <, and), and the forms that structure behavior (assignment, selection, iteration, function application).

-Every language in this course — and the one your team designs — is some choice of primitives plus rules for composing them; the Type Systems and Control Flow and Statement Semantics activities are where those choices get made precise, one primitive at a time.
+Every language is some choice of primitives plus rules for composing them; the Type Systems and Control Flow activities make those choices precise.

 In the pipeline above, the component whose job is to decide that the characters c, o, u, n, t form a single identifier token is: